A lot or a little?

 What parents need to know

-Parents need to know that Dark Souls Remastered is an updated rerelease of a violent and challenging role-playing game originally released in 2011 for the PS4, Xbox One, Switch, and Windows PCs.
+Parents need to know that Dark Souls Remastered is an updated rerelease of a violent and challenging role-playing game originally released in 2011, and is available for the PS4, Xbox One, Nintendo Switch, and Windows PCs.
 Players assume the role of a customizable warrior armed with swords and sorcery who engages in bloody battle with fantastical creatures such as skeletons and demons.
 The obscure story provides little in the way of character background or motivation, leaving the player to develop the hero's personality through his or her actions -- helping or hindering other players online, and assisting, ignoring, or attacking non-player characters.
 Some of the game's female characters are scantily clad, with exaggerated bosoms hidden only by dangling strands of hair.
 Parents should be aware that this is an extraordinarily challenging game that demands practice, patience, and a willingness to fail multiple times before succeeding.

 - Parents say